 France is not alone.
 Small towns in the Netherlands and the United States are also medically underserved.

 Partly the shortage is due to young doctors and nurses preferring to live and work in cities, much like young professionals in general.

-Higher-than-usual burnout rates during the pandemic have exacerbated the shortage.
+Higher-than-usual burnout rates during the pandemic exacerbated the shortage.

-France scrapped its cap on medical school slots in 2020.
+France scrapped a cap on medical school slots in 2020.
 (Another long-overdue liberalization thanks to Emmanuel Macron.)